Small town in southern Mexico hosts thousands of migrants

 While many Venezuelans had planned to make their way to the U.S. border, the new U.S. policy says only those applying online, and arriving by air, will be admitted.
 Border crossers will simply be expelled.
 That leaves many camped out in five large tent shelters wondering what they’ll do next.

-They while away the daytime heat with just a few electric fans to keep the temperature down.
+They while away the sweltering day with just a few electric fans to cut the heat.

 San Pedro Tapanatepec is obviously not where they wanted to wind up.
-The heat-drenched town in Oaxaca state is only about 180 miles from the border with Guatemala.
-Many of the migrants had thought they forever left Guatemala behind on the long trek that took many of them from the Darian Gap in Panama, through Central America, to Mexico.
+The heat-drenched town in Oaxaca state is only about 180 miles (300 kilometers) from the border with Guatemala.
+Many of the migrants had thought they left Guatemala behind forever on the long trek that took many of them from the Darian Gap in Panama, through Central America to Mexico.

 But Parrazales said the flow of that paperwork has slowed down, leaving many more migrants waiting here in an impoverished town ill-equipped to play host to so many people.